ByConity/ByConity/source/_posts/zh-cn/docs/SQL语法说明/functions/others.md

 ```

-In ClickHouse, queries are always run on blocks (sets of column parts).
+In ByConity, queries are always run on blocks (sets of column parts).
 This function allows getting the size of the block that you called it for.

 ## currentDatabase